 We're here to help you

-If a student, member of staff or visitor to our campus has experienced sexual or gender based violence - in any form, from online abuse to stalking to rape - we’re here to help.
+If a student or member of staff on our campus has experienced sexual or gender based violence - in any form, from online abuse to stalking to rape - we’re here to help.
 Here we explain how we will respond and support you if you have been affected or wish to make a disclosure.
 We'll also go through the steps you can take during an emergency or crisis situation.